 - i.
 If the preliminary investigation concludes that the evidence available does support grounds for a formal investigation under staff management procedures, the complaint should be treated as a 'Category B' complaint and Stage 1 will be deemed to be complete.
 The Stage 2 investigation will be undertaken according to the University's appropriate staff procedures.
 You may be questioned further when you may again be accompanied by a 'Friend' or your Trade Union representative; - ii.
-At the conclusion of the University's investigation: - a) if the complaint is not upheld you will be provided with the relevant details - of this but with due regard to the confidentiality of the University's staff management procedures.
+At the conclusion of the University's investigation: - a) if the complaint is not upheld you will be provided with the relevant details - b) If the complaint is upheld, either in whole or in part, you will be informed of this but with due regard to the confidentiality of the University's staff management procedures.
 The Faculty / Service will decide what redress should be offered.
-The report provided to you must be sufficiently detailed for you to understand the University's response to
+The report provided to you must be sufficiently detailed for you to understand the University's response to the complaint and for you to decide whether you wish to progress the complaint further

-- the complaint and for you to decide whether you wish to progress the complaint further - c) Other relevant staff will be informed of the outcome of the complaint with due regards to confidentiality as appropriate - iii.
+- C) Other relevant staff will be informed of the outcome of the complaint with due regards to confidentiality as appropriate - iii.
 At this point Stage 2 of the complaints process is deemed complete.
 The Student Casework Team will inform you of the Request for Review Stage (Appendix G) and provide details of the OIA (Appendix H)